 Phishing and impersonation have continued to be the most prevalent attacks, but firms are also facing increased danger from other threats like ransomware.

-Smaller firms are seen as low hanging fruit by cyber criminals because they will usually have much less access to security resources compared to larger corporations.
-Attackers know that these firms will be more likely to have security vulnerabilities such as missed patches and misconfigured clouds, and will also be less likely to be equipped to detect and stop incoming attacks.
+Smaller firms are often seen as low hanging fruit by cyber criminals because they usually have fewer security resources compared to larger corporations.
+Attackers know that these firms are more likely to have security vulnerabilities, such as missed patches and misconfigured cloud services, and are likely to be less equipped to detect and stop incoming attacks.

 These organisations are also under pressure to allocate their limited resources towards compliance, with privacy and security regulations like the GDPR hanging over them as a barometer of perceived security.
-Not only can non-compliance result in hefty fines, but compliance has become an increasingly important factor for large companies choosing suppliers and partners.
+Not only can non-compliance result in hefty fines, but compliance has become an increasingly important factor for large companies when choosing partners and suppliers.

 What are the biggest security challenges?

-The DCMS report found that directors and other senior managers at smaller businesses were much less likely to be regularly given updates on security actions.
-But we find that it’s not that SMEs don’t care about cyber security, but rather it’s just one of many issues competing for their attention.
+The DCMS report found that directors and other senior managers at smaller businesses were much less likely to be given regular updates on security actions.
+In our experience, it’s not that SMEs don’t care about cyber security, but rather that it’s just one of many issues competing for their attention.
 Digital transformation efforts such as cloud migration are a major priority if firms are to stay competitive and grow.

 This has become even more pressing in 2020 with the new demands on remote working.
 Indeed, the current economic upheaval means many firms are fighting hard to simply stay afloat and are even less likely to have the time and resources to focus on security.